zhazhalove/adbe_fillings/README.md

 dl.get("10-Q", "0000796343", download_details=True)
 ```

-### Using powershell, copy all files to a single folder since the file names are the same - each file is appened with a random number
+### Using PowerShell, copy all files to a single folder since the file names are the same - each file is appened with a random number

 ```
 (Get-ChildItem . -Filter '*.html' -Recurse).FullName | % { Rename-Item -Path $_ -NewName  $_.Insert( $_.Length - 5, "_$(Get-Random)") }